If you’re going through hell, keep on going, Winston Churchill.

 A limit cycle is a closed trajectory in the phase plane that is isolated, meaning that nearby trajectories are not closed and either spiral towards or away from the limit cycle.

-Limit cycles are significant because they represent sustained oscillations in the system, which can be:
+Limit cycles are significant because they represent sustained, ongoing oscillations in the system, which can be:

-Limit cycles cannot occur in linear systems; they are unique to non-linear systems due to their complex interactions.
-In linear systems, any closed trajectories (such as circles or ellipses) are not isolated —they form a continuum of closed orbits filling the phase plane, and thus, they do not satisfy the definition of a limit cycle.
+Limit cycles do not occur in linear systems; they are unique to non-linear systems due to their complex interactions.
+In linear systems, any closed trajectories (such as circles or ellipses generated by a center equilibrium) are not isolated —they form a continuum of closed orbits filling a region in the phase plane, and thus, they do not satisfy the definition of a limit cycle.

 One real-world example of a limit cycle is the natural process of breathing.
 Breathing is a periodic motion that can be modeled as a limit cycle.
-If the system (your breathing) is disturbed, say, by a temporary obstruction, physical exercise, or a moment of anxiety, it will gradually return to its original, stable pattern of breathing.
-This resilience to disturbances makes it an example of a stable limit cycle.
+If the system (your breathing) is disturbed, say, by a temporary obstruction, physical exercise, or a moment of stress, anxiety or panic, it will gradually return to its original, stable pattern of breathing.
+This resilience to disturbances and return to the original periodic motion is a hallmark, a key characteristic of a stable limit cycle.

-Understanding whether a system has a limit cycle is a crucial challenge in the study of non-linear dynamical systems.
-Unfortunately, there is no universal method to directly determine the existence of limit cycles in every situation.
+Understanding and determining whether a given system has a limit cycle is a crucial challenge in the study of non-linear dynamical systems.
+Unfortunately, there is no universal formula or method to directly predict or determine the existence of limit cycles for every non-linear system.

-There are various approaches used by scientists to predict and identify limit cycles:
+There are various approaches used by mathematicians and researchers to predict and identify limit cycles:

 While finding limit cycles can be difficult, in some cases, it is possible to rule out their existence by applying specific criteria.

-Bendixson’s Criterion is a method to exclude the possibility of closed trajectories (and hence, limit cycles) within a region of the plane.
+Bendixson’s Criterion is a method for excluding the existence of closed trajectories (and hence, limit cycles) within a region of the plane.

 Bendixson’s criterion.
 Let D be a simply connected region of the xy-plane.
 Consider a continuously differentiable vector field: $\vec{F} = f(x, y)\hat{\mathbf{i}} + g(x, y)\hat{\mathbf{j}}$ governing the system: